 Security is always one of our highest priorities.
 We know that thousands of communities count on us to keep their member information, files, and private content secure.
 That's a responsibility we don't take lightly.

 As a result, we've employed many techniques that meet or exceed industry standards, including quite a few measures used for bank-level security.
 We'll summarize some of them below, by technique.

 We enable HSTS on all community websites.
-It's a modern security technique that protects against even highly sophisticated attempts to steal data from your users, by requiring browsers to always use SSL for connections to your website.
+It's a modern security technique that protects against even highly sophisticated attempts to steal data from your users, by requiring browsers to always use HTTPS for connections to your website.